 For the credit process, credit applications are first considered by the business units and then submitted to the Credit Acceptance unit.
-The unit conducts additional analysis to help mitigate credit risk by ensuring that the proposals comply with the Bank's credit policies in areas such as credit underwriting standards, credit risk rating and collateral appraisal.
-A specific unit has been set up to manage and resolve non-performing loan.
-The Bank also has an independent unit to review credit quality and credit management processes; assess the adequacy of loan loss reserves for non-performing loans; evaluate the effectiveness in complying with credit policy, regulations and credit underwriting standards; and assess the appropriateness of portfolio composition, the adequacy of capital and the effectiveness of stress testing as specified by the Bank and the BOT.
-All the above units report on a regular basis to senior management, the Board of Executive Directors and the Risk Oversight Committee.
+The unit conducts additional analysis to help mitigate credit risk by ensuring that the proposals comply with the Bank's credit policies in areas such as credit underwriting standards, credit risk rating, and collateral appraisal.
+In handling non-performing loans, there is a specific unit to manage and resolve such loans.
+The Bank also has an independent unit to review credit quality and credit management processes; assess the adequacy of loan loss reserves for non-performing loan; evaluate the effectiveness in complying with credit policy, regulations and credit underwriting standards; and assess the appropriateness of portfolio composition, the adequacy of capital and the effectiveness of stress testing as specified by the Bank and the BOT.
+All the above units report on a regular basis to the senior management, the Board of Executive Directors and the Risk Management Committee.

 The Bank has established different measures to control credit risk.
 For example, the Bank has instituted limits on the amount of total credit extended, contingent liabilities and investment in a group of borrowers, an industry and a country.
 All of this will limit the loss of capital due to an economic downturn.
-Moreover, the Bank monitors and reports on these aspects to senior management, the Board of Executive Directors and the Risk Oversight Committee to ensure that there will be adequate capital to safeguard the continuity of business operations in difficult times.
+Moreover, the Bank monitors and reports on these aspects to the senior management, the Board of Executive Directors and the Risk Management Committee to ensure that there will be adequate capital to safeguard the continuity of business operations in difficult times.

-The Bank has established a risk management policy for intragroup1 transactions, in accordance with the consolidated supervision principles of the BOT, which cover guidelines and limitations for intra-group transactions and their risk management.
-The intra-group transaction policy stipulates that companies in the Bank's financial business group shall manage, control and monitor the transaction volumes to be within the intra-group transaction policy of the Bank (as a parent company) and to be consistent with the guidelines of the BOT and/or other relevant regulators.
-The companies in the Bank's financial group shall report intra-group transactions to the Risk Oversight Committee of the Bank's financial group and to the Bank's Board of Directors on a regular basis so that potential problems can be monitored and pre-empted before serious damage occurs.
+In addition, the Bank has established a risk management policy for intra-group1 transactions, in accordance with the consolidated supervision principles of the BOT, which cover guidelines and limitations for intra-group transactions and their risk management.
+The intra-group transaction policy stipulates that the companies in the Bank's financial business group shall manage, control and monitor the transaction volumes to be within the intra-group

+1 The Group comprises 10 companies as follows; 1) BANGKOK BANK PUBLIC COMPANY LIMITED (as a parent company) 2) BANGKOK BANK BERHAD (BBB) 3) BANGKOK BANK (CHINA) COMPANY LIMITED (BBC) 4) SINSUPTAWEE ASSET MANAGEMENT CO., LTD. (STAM) 5) BBL ASSET MANAGEMENT CO., LTD. (BBLAM) 6) BUALUANG SECURITIES PCL.
+(BLS) 7) BBL NOMINEES (TEMPATAN) SDN.
+BHD.
+8) BBL (CAYMAN) LIMITED 9) BANGKOK CAPITAL ASSET MANAGEMENT CO., LTD. and 10) BUALUANG VENTURES LIMITED transaction policy of the Bank (as a parent company) and to be consistent with the guidelines of the BOT and/or other relevant regulators.
+The companies in the Bank's financial group shall report intra-group transactions to the Risk Management Committee of the Bank's financial group and to the Bank's Board of Directors on a regular basis so that potential problems can be monitored and pre-empted before serious damage occurs.

 The ratios of the Group's asset quality show the Bank's stability compared to the industry, with adequate reserves for losses from credit risk.
-The ratios as at December 31, 2020 and December 31, 2019 were as follows:
+The ratios as at December 31, 2018 and December 31, 2017 were as follows:

-Dec 31, 20 Dec 31, 19 Ratio of allowance for expected credit losses to loans and accrued interest receivables /1 8.2% 8.4% Ratio of loans written off to loans and accrued interest receivables 0.9% 0.5% Ratio of non-performing loans to total loans/2 3.9% 3.4% Ratio of accrued interest to loans and accrued interest receivables 0.2% 0.2% Ratio of allowance for expected credit losses to non-performing loans $^{/\mathrm{1},/\mathrm{2}}$ 186.8% 220.2%
+••••• Dec 31, 18 Dec 31, 17 Ratio of loan loss reserves to total loans 7.3% 7.0% Ratio of loans written off to total loans 0.4% 0.1% Ratio of non-performing loan to total loans 3.4% 3.9% Ratio of accured interest to total loans 0.3% 0.3% Ratio of loan loss reserve to non-performing 190.9% 160.2% loans